technology | Apr 17 2019

 Big Data analytics helps analyze valuable insights from the data gathered from the fields, weather, and climatic conditions.
 It can help in yield production, as the insights can provide information like what to plant and where to plant a particular crop for maximum production.
 Also, the data gathered from humidity, temperature, and chemicals can provide useful insights like which fields are prone to contamination and the presence of microbes.

 Tissue culture is the field of producing a plant that is disease-free.
-A disease-free plant can thereby generate types which are disease-free.
+A disease-free plant can thereby generate types that are disease-free.

 Sensors can be used in the field of agriculture by collecting the data that can help farmers optimize and monitor their crops.